methodgg/wago.io/backend/api/helpers/encode-decode/Readme.md

     }
     var meta = {}

-    // This is the only required field. meta.type = 'MyAddon'
+    // This is the only required field and must be unique to your addon. meta.type = 'MyAddon'

     // the remaining fields are optional.
-    meta.game = "sl" // Expansion from object (example if toc version is stored to object; defaults to the most recent retail expansion).
+    meta.game = 'sl' // Expansion from object (example if toc version is stored to object; defaults to the most recent retail expansion).
+    // meta.game may be : 'sl', 'classic', 'tbc'

-    // the remaining fields are both optional and only used for new imports - not when updating existing imports. meta.name = "Name" // Name from object, or otherwise.
-Defaults to match the type field (user can modify this entry). meta.description = "This is a neat import" // Description from object, or otherwise.
-Defaults to empty string (user can modify this entry). meta.categories = ['cl12'] // Categories; view categories in ..*/frontend/src/components/libs/categories.js (user can modify this entry). meta.fork = obj.wagoID // if your addon's data includes the wago ID it can be assigned here as a fork. return meta
+    // the remaining fields are both optional and only used for new imports - not when updating existing imports. meta.name = 'Name' // Name from object, or otherwise.
+Defaults to match the type field (user can modify this entry). meta.description = 'This is a neat import' // Description from object, or otherwise.
+Defaults to empty string (user can modify this entry). meta.categories = ['cl12'] // Categories; view categories in /frontend/src/components/libs/categories.js (user can modify this entry). meta.fork = obj.wagoID // if your addon's data includes the wago ID it can be assigned here as a fork. return meta
   },

   // Returns modified code object and wago object after modifications.
-  // This function can be removed if no modifications are required.
+  // This function can be removed if no modifications are required; you probably won't need it without additional Wago integration.
   addWagoData: async (code, wago) => {
     if (code.json) {
       // usually the modified code will effect the json object